-Note: the latter terms are not thought to be very useful for diagnosis and treatment, and most diagnosticians tend to use the term Autism Spectrum Disorders to describe the varied presentation of individuals on the spectrum.
+Note: the latter terms are not thought to be very useful for diagnosis and treatment, and most diagnosticians tend to use the term Autism Spectrum Disorder to describe the varied presentation of individuals on the autism spectrum.

 What are the Causes?

-It is not known what causes an individual to have an ASD.
+There is no known cause of autism.
 Much research is being done to try to find out more.
-At this point it is believed to result from changes to brain development which may be caused by a combination of factors, including environmental and genetic factors.
+At this point it is believed to result from changes to the development and growth of the brain, which may be caused by a combination of factors, including environmental and genetic ones.

-There is an increased chance of having another child with an ASD, if there is already a child in the family with an ASD, but no specific genes have yet been proven to cause ASD.
+There is an increased chance of having another child on the autism spectrum if there already is a child in the family who has a diagnosis, but no specific genes have yet been proven to cause autism.